 • Sprinkle with fresh herbs before serving to adults if desired.

 • Use care when walking the pan to the oven as the egg mixture can slosh a bit on the rimmed baking tray.
-(This is best to do when the kids are settled and not needing your attention!)
+(This is best to do when the kids are settled and not in need of your attention!)

 I’d love to hear your feedback on this post, so please rate and comment below!